Planning for Planting

 WHAT TYPE OF TREE SHOULD i PLANT TO SURVIVE Missoula’s climate?

 Missoula’s climate is classified as semi-arid with an average rainfall of only 14” of precipitation per year, and most landscape trees require an average of 25-35”.
 These very dry conditions cause large summer temperature variations and allow early and late hard frosts to occur, which can damage or kill many species of trees.
-The cyclical low temperatures of -20 to -25 F places Missoula in USDA Plant Hardiness Zone 4b
+The cyclical low temperatures of -20 to -25 F places Missoula in USDA Plant Hardiness Zone 5b.
+This Missoula County Office of Ecology & Extension recommends plants for hardiness zones 4-5.

 CLIMATE RESILIENT TREE SPECIES SUGGESTIONS FOR MISSOULA

-Heat tolerance: Sensation Boxelder (Acer negundo), New Horizon Elm (Ulmus davidiana), Honeylocust (Gleditsia triacanthos)
+Heat tolerant: Sensation Boxelder (Acer negundo), New Horizon Elm (Ulmus davidiana), Honeylocust (Gleditsia triacanthos)

-Drought tolerance: Gambel oak (Quercus gambeii), Hackberry (Celtis occidentalis), Ponderosa pine (Pinus ponderosa), Doug Fir (Pseudotsuga menziesii), Sensation Boxelder (Acer negundo), Honeylocust (Gleditsia triacanthos)
+Drought tolerant: Gambel oak (Quercus gambeii), Hackberry (Celtis occidentalis), Ponderosa pine (Pinus ponderosa), Doug Fir (Pseudotsuga menziesii), Sensation Boxelder (Acer negundo), Honeylocust (Gleditsia triacanthos)

 PlantingDemo copy.jpeg